Filter by Subcategory

 with Ada Pilar Cruz

-Explore creating dynamic clay sculptures in this advanced hand-building class with teaching artist and sculptor Kim Waldhauer.
+Explore creating dynamic clay sculptures in this advanced hand-building class with teaching artist and sculptor Ada Pilar Cruz.
 This class is open to both sculptors as well as potters working in a sculptural way.
 Class runs for 10 weeks and includes 6 hours a week of open studio time.
 Materials and firing fees are not included.

 This is a mixed-level class, which may include beginners, intermediate, and advanced-level students.
 We find having students of varied skill levels can create an enriched learning experience for all participants.